Big feelings from little ones

 Here’s what they found:

 - 13-15 months—More than half the children tried to hug, pat, or touch another person showing distress.
 Scientists call this “pro-social behavior,” which means that the children not only responded to the emotion they saw but also tried to help the other person feel better.
 This doesn’t mean that children this young showed empathy all the time—they didn’t—but it shows some early signs of empathy.

 - 18-20 months—Children showed more pro-social behavior, and they responded in a wider variety of ways.
 Some of these included verbal responses (“Are you okay?”), sharing goodies, trying to bring bandages or a blanket, or trying to help in other ways.

 - 23-25 months—Children showed even more empathy.
 All but one of the children in the study expressed concern and helped others, even without the encouragement of a parent or caregiver.
 And while children mainly showed empathy toward their mothers, they clearly showed concern for strangers, as well (Zahn-Waxler et al., 1992).

 A word of caution

-Although this research tells a wonderful story, we have to keep something in mind.
+Although this research tells a wonderful story, keep something in mind.
 Even though children as young as 12 months can show empathy, it doesn’t mean they will show it all the time.
-Sometimes young children might not show any empathy at all, and at times they might even laugh when they cause another person distress.
+Sometimes young children might not show empathy at all, and at times they might even laugh when they cause another person distress.
 It’s important to remember that they are learning about how emotions work, and they will get better at showing empathy as they grow.